cheatcode/joystick/README.md

 As part of Joystick's file structure, you will find a `/ui/layouts` folder.
 This folder should contain Joystick components that represent layouts for your app.
 A layout is a "wrapper" component that contains always-visible elements like a navigation bar or footer with a space to render the contents of the current page.

+> WARNING: Layouts should only be rendered by the res.render() function's layout option.
+Though they *can* be nested inside of other Joystick components (e.g., a page), this breaks Joystick's rendering model leading to unwanted bugs.
+>
+> If you need to create a reusable layout that's nestable, it's recommended that you create a component in `/ui/components` that receives a page prop and renders it via the component render function, like this: `${component(props.page, props)}`.

 ```javascript
 import node from "@joystick.js/node";